microsoft/scitt-ccf-ledger/README.md

 ### Development setup

-See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on building, running, and testing scitt-ccf-ledger without Docker.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on building, running, and testing scitt-ccf-ledger.

 ### Using the CLI